DanielLopata/NSWI130-ASSys/features.md

 #### Responsibilities

-### Feature 4: Student Viewing Enrolled Subjects (Samo)
+### Feature 4: Student viewing Enrolled Subjects

-As a student, I want to view my enrolled subjects to track my academic progress.
+As a student, I want to view my enrolled subjects, because I need to keep track of my academic progress and ensure Im meeting my degree requirements.

-#### User-System Interaction Breakdown
+#### Breakdown

-1. Student opens the dashboard.
+- Student opens dashboard.
-2. Student clicks the "My Enrollments" button.
+- Student selects the "My Enrollments" button.
-3. System displays a list of enrolled subjects with details (name, credits, status).
+- System displays a list of all enrolled subjects.
-4. Student can filter and search for specific subjects or view more detailed information.
+- Student can filter or search through the subjects if needed.
-5. Student can display their results of the subject (grades, credit)
+- For each subject, student can see atleast:
+  - Subject name
+  - Credits
+  - Current status (active, completed, withdrawn)
+- Student can click on a subject to view more details, including course syllabus and grades (if available).

 #### Responsibilities
-##### System Presentation:
-  - Display a list of enrolled subjects
-  - Display additional information of subjects
-  - Display the results of the subject

-##### Enrollment Processing:
-  - Provide search and filtering functionalities.

 ### Feature 5: Teacher notifying enrolled students